River Tyburn: Course

-Before it was culverted then utilized as a sewer this 7 mi brook rose from the confluence of two streams in the hills of South Hampstead, deriving from the broad ravine between Barrow and Primrose Hills.
-Its main source was the Shepherd's Well near Fitzjohn's Avenue, Hampstead.
-At Green Park the waters split into distributaries, creating Thorney Island on which Westminster Abbey was built.
+Before it was culverted then used as a sewer, this 7 mi brook rose from the confluence of two streams in the hills of South Hampstead, deriving from the broad ravine between Barrow and Primrose Hills.
+Its main source was the Shepherd's Well near Fitzjohns Avenue, Hampstead.
+At Green Park, the waters split into distributaries, creating Thorney Island on which Westminster Abbey was built.
 As the map shows, these again split in two, one in the then lower, thus typically Spring tide immersed bank, where Whitehall sits, the other close to Vincent Square, Pimlico, Westminster.
 The river's current path is fully enclosed by concrete, bricks, parks and roads, flowing through underground conduits for its entire length, including one beneath Buckingham Palace.
-Several streets, including Marylebone Lane, Jason Street, Gees Court, South Molton Lane then Bruton Lane, defy the grid system of streets as the streets follow the former path of the Tyburn on what was its left bank through Marylebone village.
+Several streets, including Marylebone Lane, Jason Court, Gees Court, South Molton Lane then Bruton Lane, defy the grid system of streets as the streets follow the former path of the Tyburn on what was its left bank through Marylebone village.
 Most of its catchment drains into soakaways in gravel soil, in turn into the chalk water table beneath or into the two-type and hybrid type of drainage set out in Victorian London.
 In the Tyburn's depression run key (lateral) sewers which connect to Bazalgette's west-to-east Interceptor sewers.

 From its source at the Shepherd's Well near Fitzjohns Avenue in Hampstead its successor is Scholar's Pond Sewer southward along that avenue through the Swiss Cottage part of South Hampstead under Avenue Road to Regent's Park.
 To enter the park's perimeter the part-foul (combined) run is carried enpiped over the Regent's Canal then culverted.